guyroutledge/atozcss/_posts/2014-08-21-vertical-alignment-in-css.md

 `vertical-align:bottom` on the images to make everything line up nicely.

-If there was no text here and we wanted all the images to be vertically centered, we could use `vertical-align:center` and achieve quite a nice effect.
+If there was no text here and we wanted all the images to be vertically centered, we could use `vertical-align:middle` and achieve quite a nice effect.

 ## Vertical centering